ugiacoman/notification-api/README.md

 # Notification-API
 Micro API to ping Slack.
 Why create a wrapper around another API?
 To secure your Slack for frontend use :) Also ProcFile included for deployment to Heroku.
+More info: http://udiscover.me/notify-yourself/

 ### Usage
 1. Install Yarn: `$ brew install yarn`